 MIPPA has a single effective date for the change from 1990 SB Plans to 2010 SB Plans.
 As such, the date a state adopts the 2008 revisions to the MODEL REGULATION TO IMPLEMENT THE NAIC MEDICARE SUPPLEMENT INSURANCE

 MINIMUM STANDARDS MODEL ACT will not be a problem so long as the effective date of the change is June 1, 2010.

+MACRA has a single effective date for the changes to which Medicare eligible may be offered Plans C and F and when Plans D and G replace Plans C and F for open enrollment, etc. for newly eligible individuals on or after January 1, 2020..
+Also, Plan G (high deductible) is first available on January 1, 2020, or such later date the state adopts the 2016 revisions to the MODEL REGULATION TO IMPLEMENT THE NAIC MEDICARE SUPPLEMENT INSURANCE MINIMUM STANDARDS MODEL ACT.

 w:\research\research publications\actuarial\medsup\MDSP-0310.doc